FLUX-SE/all_docs/documentation/1_Source.md

 * Singing Mezzo Soprano
 * Singing Soprano

-The selection of spoken and singing registers changes not only the analysis parameters but also the transformation algo- rithms that are linked to high level target controls.
+The selection of spoken and singing registers changes not only the analysis parameters but also the transformation algorithms that are linked to high level target controls.
 Transforming Man into Woman with Spoken voice will affect formant structure and pitch, while transforming Man Singing Tenor into Woman Singing tenor will only affect the formant structure.

 ### Instrument mode: